-    A Yamaha acoustic guitar has been a great beginner guitar for years.
-And the Yamaha FG800 checks off all the boxes; it’s got great sound, quality build, and a reasonable price.
-It’s also got that solid wood top that will enhance the sound and continue to improve over time (just like your guitar skills).
+Yamaha acoustic guitars have been a great choice for beginners for years, and the Yamaha FG800 checks off all the boxes.
+It’s got great sound, quality build, and a very reasonable price for what you get, including that solid wood top that will enhance the sound and continue to improve over time (just like your guitar skills).

 Advanced players will notice subtle differences between the 800 Series guitars and more expensive ones, but they are still quality guitars in all aspects and a solid investment as a second option or travel guitar.

 There are cheaper guitars out there that are decent values.
 And there are more expensive guitars out there that provide better overall quality.

 But when you take everything into consideration, including the smart design, enhanced sound, quality build, solid wood top, and price, the Yamaha FG800 is one of the best guitar values on the market.